MPOcanes/MPO624-2018/lessonplans/5thTuesday.md

 # Second week of basic stats

-### A couple scouting reports!
+1. A couple scouting reports!
 Let's look at them.
 And assign some more...

-### How's the distributions - histograms - scatterplots assignment coming?
+2. How's the histograms-kernels-scatterplots assignment (our first sub-lab) coming?
+For Thursday.

-## Rationality's simplest tool for measuring its simplest form (linear) of a relationship: the function XY
+## Rationality's simplest tool for measuring its simplest relationship: XY

 ### Whiteboard example of cov-cor-reg for continuous data